May the source be with you,

 Facts on the ground suggest that for considerable part of 401K investors who represent so called "all stock" 401K investors returns for periods of last 10 years and last 15 years are negative after inflation (Note: that' certainly was true for investors in S&P500 as of November 14, 2012, but it is not true as of September 2013 ).

 |The key assumption here is that a typical 401K plan with all its

 tricks and warts

 (in combination with Wall Street brainwashing) constitute an tax on savings made by 401K investors.
 Other things equal most allocations will be worse that the direct investment of same amount of money in inflation protected government bonds like TIPs) and even larger share will be worse then 100-your_age strategy with stocks represented by either 401K or by high yield bonds (which for all practical purposes behave exactly like stocks but provide better dividends).
-And paradoxically this result does not depend much on the level of education of a particular 401K investor -- stock market behavior is a very slow stochastic process that most people can't comprehend because of limit of their life span (but thinking about current levels of stocks in terms of 200 days and 1000 days averages, as well as Shiller cyclically adjusted 10-year price/earnings ratio helps
+And paradoxically this result does not depend much on the level of education of a particular 401K investor -- stock market behavior is a very slow stochastic process that most people can't comprehend because of limit of their life span (but thinking about current levels of stocks in terms of 200 days and 1000 days averages, as well as Shiller cyclically adjusted 10-year price/earnings ratio might slightly help).

 Of course, the bleeding caused by the 2008 financial crisis and collapse of Bear Sterns and Lehman will eventually staunch, but the issue of inherent instability of financial sector and its natural tendency to engage in predatory to the society behavior remains.
 The resulting loss of economic stability will reverberate to the end of baby boomers lives.
 As Griff Rhys Jones aptly noted in Times (It isn't very funny to lose your pot of money):